ingadhoc/product/product_ux/README.rst

 #.
 Add smart button from pricelist to pricelists items
 #.
 Add prices on product template tree view.
 #.
 Both product template and product product tree view show the price taking into account the pricelsit.
+#.
+Add product warranty field that was deprecated by odoo

 Installation
 ============